Mr-Pacheco/Project_Analyzing_Airbnb/README.md

 First, All data used here was obtained from the website Airbnb.

-After that, I started looking at the data to find and some errors that I can solve.
+Then, I started looking at the data to find and some errors that I can solve.
 I used some techniques to clean the data.

-Then, the analysis is possible without problems, I used graphics to find insights and good information that is the goal of the project
+After that, the analysis is possible without problems, I used graphics to find insights and good information that is the goal of the project.